1. Home

 Rules allow you to tie your flags, variants and segments together by specifying which segments are targeted by which variants.

-Rules can be as simple as IF IN segment THEN RETURN variant_a or they can be richer by using distribution logic to roll out features on a percent basis.
+Rules can be as simple as IF IN segment THEN RETURN variant_a or they can be richer by using distribution logic to roll out features on a percentage basis.

-Continuing our previous example, we may want to return the flag variant blue for all entities in the new-users segment.
+Continuing our previous example, we may want to return the flag variant dark for all entities in the new-users segment.
 This would be configured like so:

 Rules Example

 Rules are evaluated in order per their rank from 1-N. The first rule that matches wins.
-Once created, rules can be re-ordered to change how they are evaluated.
+Once created, rules can be re-ordered to change how they’re evaluated.

 Distributions

-Distributions allow you to roll out different variants of your flag to percentages of your user base based on your rules.
+Distributions allow you to return different variants of your flag to different percentages of your user base based on your rules.

-Let’s say that instead of always showing the blue variant to your new-users segment, you want to show blue to 30% of new-users, red to 10%, and green to the remaining 60%.
+Let’s say that instead of always showing the dark variant to your new-users segment, you want to show dark to 10% of new-users, light to 30%, and auto to the remaining 60%.
 You would accomplish this using rules with distributions:

 Distributions Example